TravisWheelerLab/soda-docs/docs/source/classes/AxisChart.rst

 .. rst-class:: trst-method-desc

-This resizes the Axis to fit the size of its container.
-This will be called by a ResizeController if one is assigned to the AxisChart.
+This resizes the TrackChart to fit the size of its container.
+This will be called by a ResizeController if one is assigned to the TrackChart.
+The default behavior is for the TrackChart to fill its container, reconfigure the zoom settings to match the new size, and then re-render the glyphs to appropriately fit in the new dimensions.

 .. rst-class:: trst-method-field-list